-- 2 tablespoon freshly squeezed lemon juice (30ml)
+- 2 tablespoon freshly squeezed lemon juice

-- 2 ½ cups all-purpose flour, spooned and leveled (300g)
+- 2 ½ cups all-purpose flour, spooned and leveled

-- 1 cup almond flour, spooned and leveled (100g)
+- 1 cup almond flour, spooned and leveled

-- ½ cup jam of your choice (160g)
+- ½ cup apricot or strawberry jam

-- OPTIONAL powdered sugar for decoration
+- Optional powdered sugar for decoration

-- In a large mixing bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, mix butter on medium speed until creamy for about 1-2 minutes.
-Add sugar and mix to combine.
-Stir in egg yolks until combined.
-Add salt, cinnamon, vanilla*, and lemon juice and mix just until incorporated.
-Stir in flour and almond flour just to combine.
+- In a large mixing bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, mix the butter on medium speed until creamy for about 1-2 minutes.
+Add the sugar and mix to combine.
+Stir in the egg yolks until combined.
+Add the salt, cinnamon, vanilla*, and lemon juice and mix just until incorporated.
+On low speed, stir in flour and almond flour just to combine.

-- Preheat oven to 350°F / 175°C. Line 2 or 3 baking sheets with parchment paper.
+- Preheat the oven to 350°F / 175°C and line 2 or 3 baking sheets with parchment paper.
 Set aside.

 You can find the video in the post above.
 If you don't see a video, please check your browser settings.